doc4d/docs/docs/API/SystemWorkerClass.md

 The `.closeInput()` function <!-- REF #SystemWorkerClass.closeInput().Summary -->closes the input stream (*stdin*) of the external process<!-- END REF -->.

-This function is useful when an attempt to write in the *stdin* of the external process using the `postMessage()` is blocked for some reason.
-A call to `.closeInput()` will release the execution.
+When the executable waits for all data to be received through `postMessage()`, `.closeInput()` is useful to indicate to the executable that data sending is finished and that it can proceed.

 #### Example